kiannylim/SC1015-Data-Science-Project/README.md

 # What did we learn from this project?
 - Handling skewed datasets by using resampling from imblearn packages
 - Random Forest Classifier using sklearn.ensemble package
-- Using Label Encoding and One Hot Encoding to turn categorical data into integer format using sklearn.preprocessing package
+- Using Label Encoding to turn categorical data into integer format using sklearn.preprocessing package
 - Using GitHub
 - Using contingency Table for chi square test
 - Using Chi Square test to find independence of variables to clean data using scipy package
 - Converting categorical/numerical columns to a list
+- Using cross validation to tune hyperparameters for Random Forest model

 # References
 - https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/